amitch747/PSRS/README.md

 random gen (so good) - https://stackoverflow.com/questions/9471604/what-is-the-best-way-to-generate-random-numbers-in-c
 mt19937 - https://cplusplus.com/reference/random/mt19937/
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-# - - - - - - - - - - - PLANNING - - - - - - - - - - - - -
-Ok I think threadpool is not really needed.
-I can just assign manually before each stage.
-Threadpool may actually be faster but I don't think itll be enough to warrant me dealing with this mess.

-Yeah I'm just gunna use create,join, and barriers.
-I don't see a reason to overcomplicate this.

-For splitting the array I think I can do a recursive function.
-We'll see.

-Looking at my 379 multithreading code I've realized I can just use a struct as the input arg for pthread_create Saves me alot of trouble

-Memory is looking rough

-Looks rough no longer.
-Pretty good times (compared to whats on the PSRS paper) 16 threads, 32000000 keys is 16 seconds.

-Actually really bad
-# - - - - - - - - - - - - - - - - - - - - - - - - - - - - -